linsight/react-keyboard-event-handler/README.md

 handle key events sourced from form controls (e.g. input ), links or any tab-enabled(focusable) elements (e.g. elements with `tabIndex` attribute).

 Web browsers come with default keyboard behaviors for tab-enabled elements.
-It may be desirable to let the browser do its job in most cases.
+It may be more appropriate to let the browser do its job in most cases.

 ```